krzemienski/awesome-from-stars/README.md

 * [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta): The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM Observability all in one place.
 * [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 * [idosal/AgentLLM](https://github.com/idosal/AgentLLM): AgentLLM is a PoC for browser-native autonomous agents
+* [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
+Integrates with most LLMs and agent frameworks like CrewAI, Langchain, and Autogen
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): Build AI-powered applications with React, Svelte, Vue, and Solid
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.